A Weekend Warrior’s Brunch Bucket List | Toledo City Paper

 7am-2pm, Daily

-A cosy joint for a great home style brunch, Sunrise’s signature feature is—surprise!—it’s skillets.
-Big Western, Cajun style, Ranchero and more, and if you don’t find one to your liking, you can build your own with any three available ingredients.
+A cozy joint for a great home-style brunch, Sunrise’s signature feature is—surprise!— skillets; Big Western, Cajun style, Ranchero and more.
+There’s plenty of other breakfast entrees to satisfy your hunger.

-Situated in the historic Oliver House, this quant spot with an urban atmosphere offers international bistro fare.
-Some featured items on the brunch menu include eggs Benedict, quiche of the day, and corned beef hash and eggs.
-Order a roughneck screwdriver to complete your meal!

-The Water’s Edge Restaurant — V, B
+The Water’s Edge Restaurant

 Maumee Bay State Park